 They were duck hunters, and the cold beckoned them “up north” where a cabin awaited on the banks of a shallow lake.
 They left work on a Friday afternoon and headed up for the weekend.
 The trip was made in a 1925 Model T Ford, a long drive, but one passed by with stories of yesteryears’ hunts and hopes for one to put in the books.

 Anticipation was high as they turned off the highway onto an old logging road.
-The road was rough going, abandoned for a decade by the logging crew that cut it.
 At times the two men feared the narrow tires of the Model T would get stuck in the deep ruts, yet it was worth the risk.
 At the end of the road was the shallow lake, surrounded by woods and, at times, home to hundreds of ducks feeding on the wild rice that grew around it.

 The lake and the cabin came in sight.
 It was a rustic cabin, one that looked as natural to the landscape as the trees and lake next to it.
 The cabin was built over the summer, hastily constructed before the start of hunting season.
-It was a one-room shack, built with discounted boards and a blueprint drawn on scratch paper.
 Though it was new, it looked aged and inside smelled of woodsmoke.
 The boards were already weathered, and shingles were yet to put on — a job for next summer.
 Gaps in the roof were covered with an old Coca-Cola sign and two pieces of lefse.
 Like the old Scandinavian song goes, “You can even patch a roof with lefse.”